Sparksbox

 ---

-Gartner's ROI crisis is real.
+The ROI crisis is real.
 Brands are losing visibility into what works.
-But the solution isn't a better AI tool.
-It's recognizing that measurement precision is a myth.
+But the solution is not just a better AI tool.
+It is recognizing that perfect measurement precision is a myth.

 The new era runs on trust as a measurable asset, not a soft brand attribute.
 Brands investing in owned channels and relationship stability will outperform brands building bigger attribution towers.